Brotenko/QualityQuest/Docs/Technical Specifications/docs/changehistory.md

 ## Version 0.1 - Architecture Design

-This is the initial version of the Technical Specifications and thus has not changelog.
+This is the initial version of the Technical Specifications and thus has no changelog.
 The next version, which will focus on the component/detailed design, will be the first version with a changelog.